Valokoodari/CubeSolver/docs/implementation.md

 ## Required moves
 - Me (a human): usually 100-150 moves
-- Simple algorithm: (not yet implemented)
+- Simple algorithm: about 120-250 moves which could be simplified
 - Kociemba's algorithm: at most 30 moves
 - Korf's algorithm: at most 20 moves